 Cloud computing generally looks at the core components of the application which includes testing of its functions, businesses, and browser compatibility among others.
 It also focuses on network testing of specific processes of data communication through networks.

 The infrastructure is a core component and it covers securing connections, backups, and storage rules.
-The other testing specifics in the cloud include things like performance and scalability.
+The other testing specifics in the cloud include things like performance and scalability testing with help of good Pen testing services.
 It also may include things like data security and upgrading.
 Depending upon the provider, many of these specifics will be included with the package.

 Cloud oriented testing/Saas